ignite/cli/docs/guide/hello.md

 - [`gov`](https://docs.cosmos.network/master/modules/gov/) (for on-chain governance)
 - And [other modules](https://docs.cosmos.network/master/modules/)

 Now that you have run your first command, take a minute to see all of the command line options for the `scaffold` command.
 You can use --help on any command.
-Run the `starport scaffold chain --help` command to learn about the command you just used.
+Run the `ignite scaffold chain --help` command to learn about the command you just used.

 ## Blockchain Directory Structure